tytydraco/yessleep/out/Cinnamon.md

 When I met my wife, she had more energy than anyone I'd ever known and apparently no interest in wasting it.

 She worked in marketing for a medical-device company.
-By twenty-eight she'd been promoted twice; by thirty she was managing people older than both of us.
+By thirty she was managing people older than both of us.
 She ran half-marathons, remembered everyone's birthday and kept a calendar that looked like it required air-traffic control.

-She could also remember a restaurant I'd mentioned once and make reservations there three months later.

 She was exhausting.

 I loved her for it.

-Mostly.

 Work was the only thing we really fought about.
-Nothing dramatic.
-Just the kind of argument that wears smooth grooves into a marriage.

 I'd make dinner and get a text at seven saying a meeting had run late.
 We'd make Saturday plans and she'd need to log in for twenty minutes, which had a strange tendency to become two hours.